penguinite/onbox/docs/design.md

 extra info.
 If you're parsing media attachments then you'll get an ID that you can pass onto your **own** storage layer for more info.

-Anyway, in the database itself, we will have a text field.
+Anyway, in the database itself, we will have a separate table named `post_contents` (or some other name) and it contains 2 columns
-It's a space-separated sequence of pairs.
-(In Nim-speak, `seq[(string, string)]`)

-The first part of the pair corresponds to the type, fx. `poll` for polls, `media` for media attachments.
+The first part of the columns corresponds to the type, fx. `poll` for polls, `media` for media attachments.

 The second part is the ID of that specific object, so, for polls, we would have a separate database table specifically for polls.
 And the second part corresponds to the ID of the poll.

 And on the application side (or more specifically, `quark/db/posts.nim`) We run some extra logic to parse these activities and return (or insert) the data in an orderly manner.

 What this means is that, from the database side, it's just a text field and a database table.
 But on the application side, it's a dynamic object.
 And I feel